data-henrik/cloud-project-onboarding-terraform/README.md

 ### Deployment flow
 It is assumed that the account is organized similar to this:

-- **Cloud Organization Administrator(s)**: account owner or administrator who sets up users, service IDs, and access groups (AG) as well as account-level resources.
+- **Cloud Organization Administrator(s)**: account owner or super administrator who sets up users, service IDs, and access groups (AG) as well as account-level resources.
 - **Security Administrators**: Access Group to perform security management and audits
 - **Network Administrators**: Access Group for managing network resources, such as Virtual Private Clouds (VPC)
 - **Application Services**: Access Group to set up application-related resources including the Kubernetes cluster.